zeks07/Editor/README.md

 ### Build and Run on Windows

-To build and run the development version on windows, use the run configuration from the run widget in your IDE’s toolbar or run it directly from the terminal:
+To build and run the development version on Windows, use the run configuration from the run widget in your IDE’s toolbar or run it directly from the terminal:

   ```shell